dbrown725/PhaserFun/README.md

  - In the root of my local application run the below command which sets my previously created Heroku app as a remote: heroku git:remote -a phaserfun
- - Run the below command to let Heroku know this is a php app heroku buildpacks:set heroku/php
+ - Run the below command to let Heroku know this is a php app: heroku buildpacks:set heroku/php
- - Push the app to Heroku
+ - Push the app to Heroku:
       git push heroku master
- - Test app deployed to Heroku
+ - Test app deployed to Heroku: https://phaserfun.herokuapp.com/
-      https://phaserfun.herokuapp.com/